nilium/libsnow-common/README.md

     $ premake4 install

-Optionally, you can also specify the prefix (it defaults to `/usr/local`) using the `--prefix=/foo/bar/baz` argument.
+Optionally, you can also specify the prefix (it defaults to `/usr/local`) using the `--prefix=` argument.
 This must come before `install` on the command line.
 This method of installation is not currently suited to anything non-UNIX-esque.
 So, basically, just the Windows users are left out.
-Seems like a fair deal.
+Seems like a mostly fair deal at the moment since Visual Studio's not on the target list.

 There is currently no `uninstall` action, mostly because I don't like the idea of letting a script delete things, potentially with super-user access.
 So, if